etomanon/rentvax/README.md

 ### Deployment

-GitHub Actions deploys app on each push and pull request to master (Digital Ocean droplet)
+GitHub Actions deploy app on each push and pull request to master (Digital Ocean droplet)